|

 prevailing view is that internationalization takes place abroad.
 Japan

 is backward in internationalization at home accordingly.
+A difficulty involved

 in doing business abroad is that players should go by foreign competitors'